renansm93/Employee-Tracker/README.md

 https://drive.google.com/file/d/1wlm_BKs33GPhZiOvj4UWrKWLC5b9zZNV/view?usp=drive_link

 - Step 1: Change the password according to your Mysql password on the files budget, department, employee and role.
-Open the MySQL CLI by typing mysql -u root -p (check you have MYSQL dowloaded on your machine)
+Open the MySQL CLI by typing mysql -u root -p (check you have MYSQL dowloaded on your machine).

 * ![Step_1](images/Step_1.png)

-- Step 2: In the MySQL CLI, type 'source db/schema.sql'
+- Step 2: In the MySQL CLI, type 'source db/schema.sql'.

 * ![Step_2](images/Step_2.png)

-- Step 3: In the MySQL CLI, type 'source db/seed.sql'
+- Step 3: In the MySQL CLI, type 'source db/seed.sql'.

 * ![Step_3](images/Step_3.png)

-- Step 4: In the MySQL CLI, type quit to leave the MySQL
+- Step 4: In the MySQL CLI, type quit to leave the MySQL.

 * ![Step_4](images/Step_4.png)

-- Step 5: Run 'node server.js' in the terminal
+- Step 5: Run 'node server.js' in the terminal.

 * ![Step-5](images/Step_5.png)